Geometric Complexity Theory IV: nonstandard quantum group for the Kronecker problem: The nonstandard coordinate algebra

-It is of interest to know explicit transformation matrices connecting the Gelfand-Tsetlin bases of $\C_q^d[\bar X]$ and $\wedge_q^d(\bar X)$ with their standard monomial bases in Proposition~\ref{pbasis}.
-In other words, we want to know the decompositions in Proposition~\ref{pgelfanddecomp} (1) and (2) explicitly.
+It is of interest to know explicit transformation matrices connecting the Gelfand-Tsetlin bases of $\nssym{r}{X}$ and $\nswedge{r}{X}$ with their standard monomial bases in Proposition \ref{pbasis}.
+In other words, we want to know the decompositions in Proposition \ref{pgelfanddecomp} (1) and (2) in terms of the monomial bases.
 When $W=V^*$, this amounts to finding explicit formulae for the matrix coefficients of irreducible representations of $GL_q(V)$.
 This problem has been studied intensively in the literature.
-When $\dim(V)=2$, explicit formulae for matrix coefficients in terms little $q$-Jacobi polynomials are known.
+When $\dv=2$, explicit formulae for matrix coefficients in terms little $q$-Jacobi polynomials are known.
 In general, the problem is not completely understood at present; see the survey \cite{vilenkin} and the references therein.

-The advantage of working with the Gelfand-Tsetlin bases of $\C_q[\bar X], \wedge_q[\bar X]$, instead of the standard monomial bases in Proposition~\ref{pbasis} is that multiplication is simpler in terms of the former, and have explicit formulae in terms of Clebsch-Gordon coefficients.
-We shall now state these formulae, assuming for the sake of simplicity, the multiplicity free case--which is enough for the purposes of this paper.
-That is, we shall assume that the multiplicity of each $V_{q,\gamma}(V)$ in the tensor product decomposition (\ref{eqdecomptensor}) for $\alpha$'s and $\beta$'s under consideration is one.
+The advantage of working with the Gelfand-Tsetlin bases of $\nssymalgebra{}, \nswedgealgebra{}$, instead of the standard monomial bases in Proposition \ref{pbasis} is that multiplication is simpler in terms of the former, and has explicit formulae in terms of Clebsch-Gordon coefficients.
+We now state these formulae.